Who is Sashimi Poker? The Controversial Rise to the Poker Elite

 Sashimi Poker

-Although at first, she was not a prominent figure in the poker world in the US, she started to build out her connections within the game, reportedly trying to make her way onto the big field with the help of various wealthy men involved in the poker world.
-Based on one of the videos on her official YouTube channel, she is reported to have been in a brief relationship with famous poker player Joseph Cheong, who has won one WSOP Bracelet in his career and whose total live earnings currently stand at a whopping $19,514,359.
+Although at first she was not a prominent figure in the US poker world, she began building her connections within the game, reportedly trying to make her way onto the big field with the help of various wealthy men in the poker world.
+According to one of the videos on her official YouTube channel, she is reported to have been in a brief relationship with famous poker player Joseph Cheong, who has won one WSOP Bracelet and whose total live earnings currently stand at a whopping $19,514,359.

 Her increasingly frequent appearances in live-streamed poker games and her active presence on social media quickly made her famous in the gaming world.
-Her YouTube channel (@sashimipoker), with around 27,800 followers, is filled with videos of her vlogging about her poker tournaments and sharing highlights of her games with her fans.
+Her YouTube channel (@sashimipoker), with around 27,800 followers, features videos of her vlogging about her poker tournaments and sharing highlights of her games with her fans.
 She started posting regularly on her channel four years ago but has been inactive since the summer of 2023.
-However, Sashimi is still active on her Instagram profile, where she has a following of more than 80,000 people.
+However, Sashimi is still active on her Instagram profile, where she has more than 90,000 followers.

 Sashimi Poker’s Instagram profile features numerous photos showcasing her luxurious lifestyle.